City of Shoreline

 Training

-Shoreline officers additionally go through eight hours of implicit bias training intended to make them aware of how to counter their own implicit biases and not let those biases impact their policing.
 The Shoreline Police command staff will continue to ensure Shoreline officers are trained in crisis intervention, de-escalation techniques, and implicit bias.
 The Shoreline City Council has supported these efforts through additional training funds.

 Body Cameras